Ōgi logo Ōgi

 The starting position is as follows:

-Starting position of an Ōgi game.
+Initial position of an Ōgi game.

 Lance Knight Silver General Princess King Silver General Knight Lance